-At Christian Service University College, I supervised thirteen Bachelor of Arts in Communication Studies students’ project works or theses with a research focus on Advertising and New Media.
-Aside from the undergraduate supervision that I undertook at Christian Service University College, I also examine graduate (Masters) proposals from Cape Peninsula University of Technology (CPUT), South Africa, which are advertising and graphic design inclined.
+At Christian Service University College, he supervised thirteen Bachelor of Arts in Communication Studies students’ project works or theses with a research focus on Advertising and New Media.
+Aside from the undergraduate supervision that he undertook at Christian Service University College, he also examines graduate (Masters) proposals from Cape Peninsula University of Technology (CPUT), South Africa, which are sustainable design. advertising and graphic design inclined.

-I have attended a number of academic conferences in Ghana and South Africa and have published articles in peer-reviewed international and Ghanaian journals.
+He has attended a number of academic conferences in Ghana and South Africa and has published articles in peer-reviewed international and Ghanaian journals.
 The published articles cut across design methods, advertising, graphic design and sustainability.

-During my doctoral studies, I was awarded a CPUT Research Fund and a CPUT Conference Fund.
-My problem-solving skills and hard work paved a way for being honoured by the CSUC for outstanding innovative problem-solving skills staff in 2018.
-My latest work is a book chapter for Springer, which is under review (2020).
+During his doctoral studies, he was awarded a CPUT Research Fund and a CPUT Conference Fund.
+His problem-solving skills and hard work paved a way for being honoured by the Christain Service University College for outstanding innovative problem-solving skills staff in 2018.
+His latest work is a book chapter for Springer, which is under review (2020).